atolcd/alfresco-trashcan-cleaner/README.md

 trashcan.cleaner.protected.day=7
 ```

-Alternatively, you can copying the *trashcanCleaner* bean into a Spring context file in your `$TOMCAT_HOME/shared/classes/alfresco/extension` folder, and then changing the value of these two configuration items:
+Alternatively, you can copy the *trashcanCleaner* bean into a Spring context file in your `$TOMCAT_HOME/shared/classes/alfresco/extension` folder, and then change the value of these two configuration items:

 * protectedDays, the number of days an item can stay in the trashcan;
 * cronExpression, the [Quartz-style CRON](http://wiki.alfresco.com/wiki/Scheduled_Actions#Cron_Explained) expression which launches the deletion.